SCIFIHISTORY.NET

 To the film's credit, The Untamed enjoyed a good amount of praise from festival circuit screenings and beyond.
 For a complete rundown of its citations, readers are encouraged to check out the IMDB.com awards page right here.

-A star is born!
 On this day in 2017 (in China), the people of Shanghai were treated to the silver screen premiere of Warner Bros. and DC Comics' Wonder Woman.
-Directed by Patty Jenkins, the SciFi/Fantasy starred Gal Gadot, Chris Pine, and Robin Wright.
+Directed by Patty Jenkins from a story by Zack Snyder, Allan Heinberg, and Jason Fuchs, the Superhero/Fantasy starred Gal Gadot, Chris Pine, Robin Wright, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "When a pilot crashes and tells of conflict in the outside world, Diana, an Amazonian warrior in training, leaves home to fight a war, discovering her full powers and true destiny."